Fashion Revue

 Traditional

 Participants in this category will construct a garment/s and assemble an outfit that showcases their sewing skills and ability to coordinate an outfit.
 The outfit must contain at least one constructed garment.
 Participants are encouraged to construct additional garments to complete the outfit but may wear clothing they purchased or already own.
 Accessories - such as shoes, hats, belts, jewelry, purses, backpacks, etc., - may be purchased, already owned, or made by the member.
 If items were sewn that cannot be worn - such as in a coordinating jacket, skirt, and pants set or in a pajama set with matching pillow or quilt - these additional items may be carried.
-Only garments sewn by the participant will be evaluated on construction, but all items worn will
+Only garments sewn by the participant will be evaluated on construction, but all items worn will be evaluated on the outfit coordination.

 The garment/s in this category must be sewn by the member as part of a 4-H Clothing & Textiles Project* and modeled by the member at the Fashion Revue event.